-OpenTelemetry JavaScript Web distro for Uptrace
+OpenTelemetry JavaScript for browsers

 This document explains how to configure OpenTelemetry JavaScript SDK for Web to export spans and metrics from browsers to Uptrace using OTLP/HTTP.